tpaster/tpaster/README.md

 Hi, I'm Terra.
 I am a software engineer with a love of programming.

-When I am not coding I enjoy meditating 🧘‍♀️, spending time in nature 🌳, and reading 📕.
+When I am not coding, I enjoy meditating 🧘‍♀️, spending time in nature 🌳, and reading 📕.

 ## 🖥️ Projects
 * Habit-Tracker [Github](https://github.com/tpaster/habit-tracker)